craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Stone Box-stool.** Beyond the door, a small chamber of 5 by 10 feet.
 A box made of stone and covered by a long rotten pile of blankets stands alone in the center of this chamber.
 It is two feet tall, three feet long, and one foot wide.
 This box has no mechanism for locking.
 It has stone hinges.
 Inside, a curved scope crafted of ruby and bronze and a bronze cone listening device.

 ##### 4a.
 Guest Servant Quarters
+What was once a guest quarters for servants of visiting noble has been converted into a church-like chamber, including an altar, kneel sheets, and many lit and unlit candles.

+**Altar.** A large altar composed of disassembled stone beds takes up much of the eastern half of the room.
+A lectern stands on its frontern center, facing out towards the many **Kneel Sheets** and the **Candles** at the back of the room.

+**Kneel Sheets.** Fifteen blankets of linen and furs have been placed in front of the altar, leaving two aisles between the three rows heading toward the altar.

+**Candles.** Resting in slotted stone posts are many dozens of beeswax candles.
+About half are currently lit.

+**Wall Detail.**

 ##### 4b.
 Servant's Hall to the King's Common Room
 This hallway connects the **King's Common Room** (3a) and the **Supply Overflow** (5) room. **Bag Holding** (4c) is on the hall's turn.